 Include this supporting information:

 - a brief description (2 pages maximum) of the activity including its aims, objectives and results to date

 - a brief explanation (2 pages maximum) of how the activity represents excellence in measurement by addressing the eligibility criteria

 - a maximum of 3 independent assessments from people familiar with the nomination, commenting on how the submission represents excellence in measurement.
-They will need to address the eligibility criteria above in 1 page.
+They will need to address the assessment criteria (see above) in 1 page.
 The Award judges will rely on independent assessments to provide depth and perspective on the nomination.

 - You must be an Australian citizen or the activity your nomination is based on was conducted in Australia.

 - You must be 35 years of age or younger at the time of the closing date.